JoyHansChristabelSinaga/JoyHansChristabelSinaga/README.md

 - 👋 Hi, I’m @JoyHansChristabelSinaga
-- "Until the Finish Line of My Ministry" (Kis 20:24)
+- "Until the Finish Line of My Ministry" (Acts 20:24)
 - "I Have Been Called, I Must Answer"
 - "I Do Not Follow Good Morals, I Follow Christ's Authority"
 <!---